BFC Dynamo: What happened to the East German champions?

-With the thirtieth anniversary of German unification on Saturday, the 10-time East German champions are languishing in the fourth division.
+With the anniversary of German unification on Sunday, the 10-time East German champions are languishing in the fourth division.
 BFC Dynamo are a unique club battling with the specters of past and present.

 "Que sera, sera!
 Whatever will be, will be!
 The champions of Germany!"
 The football chant, based on an English classic, rings out from the main stand at the Friedrich-Ludwig-Jahn-Sportpark in the Berlin district of Prenzlauer Berg.

 The song is being sung by supporters of Berliner FC Dynamo, cheering on their team against Lokomotive Leipzig in a 2019 fixture and setting which could have been taken straight out of East Berlin in the 1980s.

 Except that, directly behind the opposite stand, a section of the Berlin Wall is now plastered with graffiti.
 In the area behind it, what was once a deadly stretch of no-man's land is now a popular park and flea market.
 And out on the pitch, it's not a top-tier East German Oberliga battle unfolding, but a goalless draw in the fourth-division Regionalliga.
 Attendance: 1,700.

 It's a significant fall from grace for BFC Dynamo, ten-time Oberliga champions, three-time East German cup winners and pride of Erich Mielke, the head of the secret police, or Stasi.
 And yet, having lost their official state backing and survived multiple relegations and insolvencies, it's a miracle that the club still exists at all.